scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 ### Requirements

-* You must create a peering between the virtual networks created for Ledger and Auditor services.
+* You must add peering between the virtual networks created for Ledger and Auditor services.
-* You must create a peering between the virtual network created for Ledger and Client SDK (application).
+* You must add peering between the virtual network created for Ledger and Client SDK (application).
-* You must create a peering between the virtual network created for Auditor and Client SDK (application).
+* You must add peering between the virtual network created for Auditor and Client SDK (application).

 ### Steps